How to become an Admin

 - Admins decisions are final.

-If you need to dish out some of your new admin powers, it may be worth issuing a warning first with an in-channel post or by DM, preferably both, before anyone is banned.
+- If you need to dish out some of your new mod powers, issue a warning first with an in-channel post or by DM, preferably both, before anyone is banned.
 When removing content, place the text

 As ITC grows, so does our demand for more moderators and people to assist the main admins in their daily tasks for maintance.
 So with that, we will be asking for volunteers for channel mods.
 The Jobs of the Moderators will be to ensure that the channels they participate in already are lively and engaging, and upholding the TOC.
 It is up to the moderators to remind channel users of the rules not to enforce them.
 That is something that should be esclated to the Admins.